 Tasks performed at elbow level

-Currently the workbench is at a fixed height of 36 inches/91 cm and we would like to convert it to a standing position, height adjustable workbench.
+Currently the workbench is at a fixed height of 36 inches/91 cm. and we would like to convert it to a standing position, height adjustable workbench.
 Our objective is to develop the workbench height design specifications for a diverse user population with the assembly process performed while standing.

 The reference point of interest is Elbow Height – Stand (6)